 - Beginning English Country Dance

 Heidi Kulas grew up dancing with three generations of her family in Greenville, Michigan.
 As a young teenager, she was already competing, performing, touring and teaching clogging, Irish and many other traditional forms of percussive dance.
 She received a Michigan Dance Heritage Fellowship and moved to Maryland to be a principal dancer with the international touring company, Footworks Percussive Dance Ensemble.
-Heidi has performed as a guest dancer with many artists including Lunasa, Uncle Earl, and Eileen Ivers.
-Most recently she served as choreographer and actress for Southern Appalachian Repertory Theatre’s 2007 season and upcoming 2008 season.
-She holds a BA in Theatre Arts from Mars Hill College where she served as the 14-time National Champion Bailey Mountain Cloggers captain for two years.
+Heidi has performed as a guest dancer with many artists including Lunasa, Uncle Earl, the Gibson Brothers and Eileen Ivers.
+She is a musical theatre choreographer in Western North Carolina for many schools, colleges and theatres, most recently for ACT and SART.
+She holds a BA in Theatre Arts from Mars Hill College where she served as the 16-time National Champion Bailey Mountain Cloggers captain for two years.
 She is also a member of the All American Clogging team and currently is the director and choreographer for the percussive dance company, Sole Impact, based in Western North Carolina.

 - Beginning Clogging